What is Brain Injury Medicine?

 Dr. Adhia is one of fewer than a dozen doctors in the US with Board-Certification in the 3 disciplines of Forensic Psychiatry, Brain Injury Medicine and Psychiatry.

-Explanation of Brain Injury Medicine
+Explanation of Brain Injury Medicine and Neuropsychiatry

-Brain Injury Medicine encompasses disorders of brain function due to injury with an emphasis on treatment and recovery.
 Brain disorders involve a range of medical, physical, neurological, cognitive and psychiatric disorders with consequences for key areas of life.

-Medico-Legal Conclusions and Testimony
+Medico-Legal Implications, Conclusions and Testimony

 An Expert Witness with co-credentials in Brain Injury Medicine (BIM) and Forensic Psychiatry is suited to testify about relevant claimed damages.
 An Expert Witness must be objective and unbiased.
 Forensic training becomes especially important in rendering medical opinions in the interface of psychiatry and law.
 This includes by written report and in testimony.